TiraVerse Price Tops $0.0004 on Top Exchanges (TVRS)

-TiraVerse (TVRS) traded 0% lower against the US dollar during the one day period ending at 17:00 PM Eastern on July 17th.
-TiraVerse has a total market capitalization of $39.00 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last 24 hours.
-One TiraVerse token can now be purchased for $0.0004 or 0.00000001 BTC on popular cryptocurrency exchanges.
-During the last week, TiraVerse has traded down 0% against the US dollar.
+TiraVerse (TVRS) traded 0% lower against the US dollar during the 1 day period ending at 23:00 PM ET on July 21st.
+During the last seven days, TiraVerse has traded down 0% against the US dollar.
+One TiraVerse token can currently be bought for about $0.0004 or 0.00000001 BTC on popular exchanges.
+TiraVerse has a total market cap of $39.01 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.